viktorybloom/pihole/README.md

 ### Prerequisites

-If you do not have additional dns services (quad 9) held in `/etc/netplan/*.yaml`, follow below steps.
+If you do not have additional dns services (eg. quad 9) held in `/etc/netplan/*.yaml`, follow below steps.

 `./prerequisite.sh`